-Scott is an experienced and versatile litigator, having spent nearly two decades in both the private and public sectors representing clients in hundreds of civil matters in federal and state courts and in ADR proceedings.
+Scott is an experienced and versatile litigator, having spent nearly two decades in both the private and public sectors litigating hundreds of matters in federal and state courts and in ADR proceedings.
 As lead counsel, Scott has obtained dozens of pre-trial dismissals “on the papers,” and has successfully tried multiple cases to verdict.
-Scott also has an active appellate practice and has handled complicated appeals before the U.S. Court of Appeals for the Second Circuit and the Appellate Divisions of the New York State Supreme Court.
-Scott also counsels clients on complicated eDiscovery issues and legal hold and ESI preservation policies and protocols.
+Scott also has an active appellate practice and has handled appeals before the U.S. Court of Appeals for the Second Circuit and the Appellate Divisions of the New York State Supreme Court.

 Prior to co-founding AEL, Scott was Associate General Counsel for the Mount Sinai Health System (Mount Sinai), one of the most prestigious not-for-profit academic health care and hospital systems in the country.
 In that capacity, Scott handled a full-spectrum of litigation, regulatory, and transactional matters, and counseled Mount Sinai’s clinically integrated network, IPA, and ACOs on transitioning to “population health” based models of accountable and integrated healthcare delivery and value- based payment.